josericardomcastro/k8s-aliases/README.md

 Custom $PS1 (Prompt Statement One) with information about kubernetes and git.

-The same way you did for the kubernetes aliases, you have to copy the contents of file `k8s-git-ps1` into your `.bashrc` file.
+The same way you did for the kubernetes aliases, you have to copy the content of file `k8s-git-ps1` into your `.bashrc` file.

 ```
 $ cat k8s-git-ps1 >> ~/.bashrc